 Health Benefits of Sardines on Keto

-Sardines are nutritious and a perfect addition to your ketogenic diet.
+Sardines are nutritious and a perfect addition to a ketogenic low-carb diet.
 They contain no carbs and are packed with anti-inflammatory omega-3 fats, vitamins, and minerals.

 Here’s why sardines are an excellent choice for your health and how you can incorporate this fish into your keto lifestyle.